Yaj-t/Apartelle_web/client/README.md

 - Made the the Room admins into two buttons, manage room types and manage rooms
 - the filter headers of Room Types and Rooms are now available
 - Room and Room Types can now batch delete
+- Made the search bar functional in the rooms section

 # What to Fix